hyperoslo/hyper-content-for-angular/README.md

 # hyper-content-for

+Inject content into a different part of your page.

+## Description

 This module adds directives that allow you to store blocks of HTML for use other places in your application.
 It is inspired by the Ruby on Rails view helper `content_for`, which is useful when you need to change something outside of the view's own scope.